Taiko is always open to contributions both big and small. This document explains how you can contribute.

 Answering queries #

-You can help by answering queries by users who are getting started on Taiko or looking for ways to solve specific test automation tasks on Spectrum.
+You can help by answering queries by users who are getting started on Taiko or looking for ways to solve specific test automation tasks on Discussions.

 You can also comment on issues raised by users.
 To get notified of new issues make sure you are watching the repository.